tallgran/conifer-percyfal-ms/README.md

     conifer

 for help on the analyses and how to run tools.
+This will produce the help output (here abbreviated):

+    Usage: conifer [OPTIONS] COMMAND [ARGS]...

+      Console script for conifer

+      Collection of scripts and workflows to run conifer analyses.

+      ## Installation

+      See README.md for installation instructions.

+      ## Quick usage

+      ...

+    Options:
+      --version           Show the version and exit.
+      --config-file PATH  configuration file
+      --debug             Print debugging information.
+      --help              Show this message and exit.

+    Commands:
+      datasources  Run datasources setup.
+      manuscript   Generate data for manuscript submission.
+      smk          Run snakemake workflows.
+      tools        Conifer tools and scripts.

 ## Conda environment